 Canada Research Chairs are awarded at two levels: Tier 1 and Tier 2.
-Tier 1 Chairs are awarded for a term of seven years, renewable indefinitely upon performance evaluation.
+As of 1 November 2017, Tier 1 Chairs are awarded for a term of seven years, renewable once, for a maximum of two seven-year terms.
 Tier 2 Chairs are awarded for a five-year term and they can be renewed only once.
 Details about the CRC program are found at www.chairs-chaires.gc.ca.

 Chair holders must be in full-time tenure-track academic positions at McGill.